-cussed in \S 3, there are multiple definitions of delay variation, for example in the RTP standard RFC 3550 and in the IPPM standard RFC 3393.
+Evaluation of measured delay variation is complicated by the fact that there is no clear basis by which to compare estimates.
+As discussed in Section III, there are multiple definitions of delay variation, e.g., the RTP standard RFC 3550 and the IPPM standard RFC 3393.
 Therefore, we focus on a comparative analysis among these two IETF standards and our DV matrix formulation.

 We first look at the one-way-ipdv metric of RFC 3393.
-Each one-way-ipdy sample is produced by choosing consecutive packets of a probe stream identical to the SLAM stream (48 byte packets sent at 30 msec intervals).
-Histograms of one-way-ipdv samples for the long-lived TCP traffic scenario (left) and for the self-similar traffic scenario at 60% offered load (right) in the dumbbell topology are shown in Figure 7.
+Each one-way-ipdv sample is produced by choosing consecutive packets of a probe stream identical to the SLAM stream (48-byte packets sent at 30-ms intervals).
+Histograms of one-way-ipdv samples for the long-lived TCP traffic scenario (left) and for the self-similar traffic scenario at 60% offered load (right) in the dumbbell topology are shown in Fig. 7.
 The plots show that while there is a narrower range of values for the long-lived TCP source scenario the shapes of each distribution are qualitatively similar.
 The narrow range for the long-lived TCP scenario arises because the queue is often close to full.
 Also, the left tail of the long-lived TCP plot and both left and right tails of the self-similar plot show that there are some large one-way-ipdv values.
-Beyond simple qualitative observations of these plots, however, it is not clear how queuing dynamics along the path are captured by this metric since it only captures local differences in delays.
-It is also not clear how one might infer application performance, e.g., for a VoIP stream, since large values of one-way-ipdv do not necessarily translate into packet losses because of underbuffering at an application playout buffer.
+Beyond qualitative observations of these plots, however, it is not clear how queuing dynamics along the path are captured by this metric since it only captures local differences in delays.
+It is also not clear how one might infer application performance, e.g., for a VoIP stream, since large values of one-way-ipdv do not necessarily translate into packets not arriving in sufficient time to be of use at the application.